 In the core curriculum, gain the analytical foundation that prepares you to make data-driven decisions now and throughout your career.

 Learn the latest data modeling technology and social science methods from an international faculty—including Nobel laureates—who are conducting innovative research across the policy spectrum, from education to energy and the environment, from global security to urban policy around the world.

 Join a diverse community of students from around the globe who will challenge you and cheer you on, and participate in more than 20 student organizations, from the Asian Policy Forum to Women in Public Policy.

 Broaden your perspectives through elective courses at Harris and in other schools and divisions, including the University of Chicago Booth School of Business, Law School, and Social Sciences Division.
-All of our programs offer the opportunity to add certificates in areas such as economic policy, health policy, political campaigns, and others.
+All of our full-time programs offer the opportunity to add certificates in areas such as economic policy, health policy, international development, political campaigns, and others.

 Prepare for your career through individual career counseling, employer and alumni networking, and on-campus recruiting.